-- (8) LAND USE AND LAND DIVISION APPLICATION (NOTICE OF INTENTPETITION FOR CHANGE OF LAND USE FORM). - (a) Every applicant for a land division, subdivision, rezoning, or conditional use permit or a Change of Land Use for any parcel in the Town, shall notify the Town Board of their intention by filing a Notice of Intencompleted Petition to Change of Land Use form with the Town Clerk and all required materials to accompany that Petition.
-A current copy of this form is attached as Appendix 15 A, with the same force and effect as if it were fully reprinted herein.
-Each submitted Petition for Land Use change must be signed by the applicant and by the property owner if different from the applicant. - (b) The specified form shall be provided by the Town Clerk at no charge to the applicant.
-A current copy of this form is attached as Appendix 15 A, with the same force and effect as if it were fully reprinted herein.
+(8) PETITION FOR CHANGE OF LAND USE.

+(a) Every applicant for a land division, subdivision, rezoning, or conditional use permit for any parcel in the Town, shall notify the Town Board of their intention by filing a completed Petition for Change of Land Use form with the Town Clerk and all required materials to accompany that Petition.
+Each submitted Petition for Land Use change must be signed by the applicant and by the property owner if different from the applicant.

+(b) The specified form shall be provided by the Town Clerk at no charge to the applicant.
 The form may be revised as directed by action of the Town Board and without amendment of this Code.
 Only the current edition of the form shall be used when making application.
 Failure to provide all required information shall be grounds for denial of the application.

-Every applicant for a land division or a Change of Land Use for a parcel within the Town, shall make application to the Town Board prior to applying to any other land division or zoning authority.